w3ctag/tag.w3.org/about/tagcodeofconduct.md

 * The TAG determines what work items we adopt and approve; while we appreciate input from the public, we are under no obligation to adopt or approve any idea.

-* There is no such thing as “consensus of the TAG list”, since the TAG is not a traditional Working Group; the current members of the TAG solely determine its consensus.
+* There is no such thing as “consensus of the TAG”, since the TAG is not a traditional Working Group; the current members of the TAG solely determine its consensus.

 * TAG members will read e-mail on www-tag with best effort, but are under no obligation to respond to messages here.

-* Messages on this list are forwarded to thousands of busy people, so please keep them brief and on-topic.
+* Messages on our mailing list are forwarded to thousands of busy people, so please keep them brief and on-topic.
 Refrain from sending long stories, aphorisms, etc., even if you feel that they bolster your argument.

 * We reserve the right to ban those who persistently post off-topic messages, unsolicited commercial e-mail, those who are disrespectful of others, and those we consider to be “trolls.”

+* When opening up issues in any of our repositories, please keep these issues focused and consise.